dotnet/csharpstandard/standard/attributes.md

 > }
 > ```
 >
-> The get accessor could return the default value of `null`, so the compiler may warn that it must be checked before access.
+> The get accessor could return the default value of `null`, so a compiler may warn that it must be checked before access.
 Furthermore, it warns callers that, even though it could be null, callers shouldn’t explicitly set it to null. *end example*

 #### 22.5.7.4 The DoesNotReturn attribute